A walk in tub eliminates the safety hazard inherent in traditional bathtubs by eliminating the need to step over the side.

 A: Yes.
 With their high sides and deeper basins, walk in tubs are an outstanding way to enjoy relief from the pain and stiffness of arthritis.
 Researchers have long been aware of the therapeutic value of applying heat to relieve the symptoms of arthritis (14).
 And a nice warm bath is among the most effective ways to engage in this type of therapy.

 Q: How much do walk in tubs cost?

 A: We’re not going to sugarcoat it; walk in tubs can be expensive.
-There are a number of reasons for this.
-First of all, because they’re bigger than standard tubs it takes more material to make them.
+There are several reasons for this.
+First of all, because they’re bigger than standard tubs, it takes more material to make them.
 Second, they often have built-in features like safety railings that cost extra to produce.
 And of course, engineering and building the waterproof door costs money as well.
-Add all these things up and you have a tub that costs more than most standard tubs.
-Still, if they can prevent you from incurring a serious injury they are more than worth the investment.
+Add all these things up, and you have a tub that costs more than most standard tubs.
+Still, if they can prevent you from incurring a serious injury, they are more than worth the investment.

 Q: Is a walk in tub easy to install?

 A: A senior citizen living alone or an elderly couple are going to need help installing their walk in tub.
-If you are a reasonably capable do-it-yourselfer, however, it’s likely you’ll be able to install the tub yourself.
-However, if there is more than the most rudimentary plumbing and electrical work involved you should hire professional help regardless.
-Simply because it doesn’t take much of a plumbing or electrical mistake to generate serious consequences.
+If you are a reasonably capable do-it-yourselfer, however, you’ll likely be able to install the tub yourself.
+However, if there is more than the most rudimentary plumbing and electrical work involved, you should hire professional help regardless.
+That’s because it doesn’t take much of a plumbing or electrical mistake to generate serious consequences.